Adolfo Rossi: At the Corriere della Sera

-Rossi grew increasingly disillusioned with the editorial direction of La Tribuna, which openly supported prime minister Crispi's repressive domestic policies and colonial ambitions.
+Rossi grew increasingly disillusioned with the editorial direction of La Tribuna, which openly supported Prime Minister Crispi's repressive domestic policies and colonial ambitions.
 Crispi had brutally crushed the Fasci Siciliani, and editors of La Tribuna reproached him for the negative tone of his Eritrean dispatches in early 1894.
 Compounding the tensions, the newspaper itself had become entangled in the Banca Romana scandal, with some of its journalists implicated alongside prominent politicians and corrupt bank officials.
-He moved to Milan and after a brief stint with La Sera, the prestiguous Corriere della Sera newspaper hired Rossi as an editor assigned specifically to travel and to long-term and war reporting.
+He moved to Milan and after a brief stint with La Sera, the prestigious Corriere della Sera newspaper hired Rossi as an editor assigned specifically to travel and to long-term and war reporting.

-When on 16 November 1894 a powerful earthquake (it) struck southern Calabria and eastern Sicily with its epicenter in Palmi, Calabria, Rossi travelled to the affected region, serving both as a correspondent for the Corriere della Sera and as a delegate of the municipality of Milan, tasked with distributing aid to the victims.
+On 16 November, the 1894 Southern Calabria earthquake struck southern Calabria and eastern Sicily with its epicenter in Palmi, Calabria causing a tsunami.
+Rossi travelled to the affected region, serving both as a correspondent for the Corriere della Sera and as a delegate of the municipality of Milan, tasked with distributing aid to the victims.
 Rossi helped to organize mule caravans to deliver food to remote villages, distributed cash and supplies, sent prefabricated huts for the displaced, and established soup kitchens – efforts that deeply impacted the recovery of the earthquake-stricken communities.
 His reports on the disaster would later be hailed as "one of the finest pages" in the journalistic career of Rossi.